Samuel Green (freedman): Samuel Jr's flight

 In August 1854, Sam Jr., a skilled blacksmith, ran away from Muse.
 Harriet Tubman provided encouragement and instructions for him.
 He found his way to the Philadelphia office of William Still, prominent in the Underground Railroad, who recorded the facts about Green's escape.
 Still forwarded him to Charles Hicks Bustill in Philadelphia, where he stayed for four days.
 At some point, he assumed the name of Wesley Kinnard for the trip and received a few dollars.
 Green traveled to New York City and then was guided to Canada, the town of Salford in Ontario.
 Once settled, Sam, Jr. wrote to his parents, telling them of his successful journey to freedom, which included "plenty of friends, plenty to eat, and to drink."
 After his escape, his sister was separated from her family when she was sold away to Missouri.

 Samuel Jr. married a woman named Louisa and they had at least three children.
 In 1861, his wife and two children lived in Norwich, Ontario.
 Ten years later, he lived in Ancaster, Ontario.
 He died of pneumonia in 1875 at 45 years of age.

 Dover Eight

 Green, who lived in East New Market, provided assistance to the Dover Eight during their escape from Bucktown, Maryland.
 He was suspected to have been involved in the incident and Sheriff Robert Bell searched his house after Green returned from a trip to visit his son in Canada.
 Among other documents, Bell found a letter from his son Samuel who lived in Canada, a map of Canada, railroad schedules, and the book Uncle Tom's Cabin (1852) by Harriet Beecher Stowe.
-Green was arrested on April 4, 1857, for having Uncle Tom's Cabin, considered a "abolitionist handbill".
+Green was arrested on April 4, 1857, for having Uncle Tom's Cabin, considered an "abolitionist handbill".
 The book and other materials were believed to have been "calculated to create discontent amongst the colored population".
 Green became a symbol of free blacks who would help others escape slavery.